figlerg/VolTRE/README.md

 - **Exact Duration Control**: Allows sampling with an exact duration, an improvement over prior methods that only controlled expected durations.

 More details will be announced.

+A selection of experiments can be found in [this folder](./experiments/paper_experiments).

+If you want to try our tool, see the [Tutorial JuPyter Notebook](tutorial.ipynb).